 When the invitations had gone out, there had been no consideration of class or creed.
 They had simply contacted as many of the old families as they could, and found out who would be interested in joining the party.
 Tonight it might well be rich sitting next to rags, bound in history by the ancient curse of the werewolf.

-The lady that alighted from the Toyota was neatly dressed in a royal blue skirt and matching shirt, and immediately Hans saw the first signs of what would make tonight’s party unique.
+The lady that alighted from the Toyota was neatly dressed in a blue skirt and matching shirt, and immediately Hans saw the first signs of what would make tonight’s party unique.
 Her hair was blond, not the brown that most true-blood werewolves had.
-By the time she had opened the boot of her car a servant was on hand to help her with her luggage, and moments later she had climbed the steps to him and he could see her eyes.
+By the time she had opened the boot of her car a servant was on hand to help her with her luggage, and moments later she had climbed the steps and he could see her eyes.
 Blue eyes, as blue as the sky above, looked at him from behind a neat pair of spectacles.

 ‘You must be Hans, I am Margaret Willow,’ she said, handing him the blue invitation card that Olga had sent to all the guests.

 ‘No problems whatsoever,’ she said, smiling back at him.
 ‘Thank you so much for the invitation.
-It is really not often that I get to mingle with people who have the same condition as I have.’
+It really is not often that I get to mingle with people who have the same condition as I have.’

 From behind Hans his mother emerged through the front door and introduced herself to Margaret Willow, while Hans turned to face the arrival of the next person.
 His mother had barely taken Margaret inside when the young man was standing in front of him, holding out the invitation card bearing the Baum family crest.
 Hans made a quick assessment of the man’s features.
 He had almost black hair, with light-brown eyes.
 Not a true werewolf then, Hans thought, although the man did display the overlarge canines when he smiled broadly.
 Hans welcomed him and smoothly handed him over to the next servant waiting in line to take his luggage.